 Advanced Reading and Vocabulary students develop and increase all comprehension skills, speed, vocabulary, reading for enjoyment, research skills, and will experience some English Literature.
 The course will be graded on a pass/fail basis.
-This is a three semester hour course that requires three hours of classroom instruction and two hours of lab per week.
+This three-semester-hour course requires three hours of classroom instruction and two hours of lab per week.
 This course will not count towards the total hours required for a degree.
 Prerequisite: Admission to the IEP.

-ESOL 0321 Beginning Writing (3)
+ESOL 0321 Beginning Writing and Grammar (3)

-In this course, students practice writing in different in different modes including journaling, essays, research papers, as well as improve skills in the process approach (with editing and publishing).
+In this course, students practice writing in different modes including journaling, essays, research papers, as well as improve skills in the process approach (with editing and publishing).
 Daily journal writing is included at all levels.
-Grammar study becomes "repair" in nature and the formal essay in introduced at the advanced levels.
+Grammar study reinforces instruction in other courses.
+The student gains skill in writing and grammar through daily writing and revision of writing.
 The course will be graded on a pass/fail basis.
-This is a three semester hour course that requires two hours of classroom instruction, two hours of lab, and two hours of tutoring instruction per week.
+This three-semester-hour course requires three hours of classroom instruction, two hours of lab, and two hours of tutoring instruction per week.
 This course will not count towards the total hours required for a degree.
 Prerequisite: Admission to the IEP.

-ESOL 0322 Intermediate Writing (3)
+ESOL 0322 Intermediate Writing and Grammar (3)

 Intermediate learners will respond to writing prompts by using the "writing process" including developing outlines, writing drafts, proofing, editing, rewriting, and publishing.
 Attention will be given to syntactic correctness, organization, vocabulary, and clarity.
+Instruction and application of grammar accompanies the process.
 The course will be graded on a pass/fail basis.
-This is a three semester hour course that requires two hours of classroom instruction, two hours of lab, and two hours of tutoring instruction per week.
+This three-semester-hour course that requires three hours of classroom instruction, two hours of lab, and two hours of tutoring instruction per week.
 This course will not count towards the total hours required for a degree.
 Prerequisite: Admission to the IEP.

-ESOL 0323 Advanced Writing (3)
+ESOL 0323 Advanced Writing and Grammar (3)

 Advanced writers will respond to a variety of prompts through timed writings, research, and creative writing.
 Attention will be given to organization, collecting research, library and internet sources, documentation, plagiarism, forms of writing, speed, and style.
+Instruction and application of intermediate-to-advanced grammar accompanies the process.
 The course will be graded on a pass/fail basis.
-This is a three semester hour course that requires two hours of classroom instruction, two hours of lab, and two hours of tutoring instruction per week.
+This three-semester-hour course requires three hours of classroom instruction, two hours of lab, and two hours of tutoring instruction per week.
 This course will not count towards the total hours required for a degree.
 Prerequisite: Admission to the IEP.